jinghuazhao/INF/docs/tryggve/README.md

 # Tryggve

+Tryggve is the server used for SCALLOP and also SCALLOP-INF at earlier stage of the analysis.

-The repository covers various aspects such as software and data.
+The document covers various aspects such as software and data.

 ## Modules